-The Tom Fazio-designed Raptor course offers thrilling challenges that commands a player’s respect through a high-stakes game of risk and reward.
-Stretching 7,090 yards from the back tees, the par-72 course unfolds over the gentle hills and across shaded natural arroyos found in this picturesque corner of the Sonoran Desert.
+The Tom Fazio-designed Raptor course offers thrilling challenges that command players’ respect through a high-stakes game of risk and reward.
+Stretching 7,151 yards from the back tees, the par-72 course unfolds over the gentle hills and across shaded natural arroyos found in this picturesque corner of the Sonoran Desert.

 On the amateur side, the Thunderbird International Junior, a major on the American Junior Golf Association’s schedule is played on Raptor.
-The PGA Jr. League Championship presented by National Car Rental will be held on Raptor through 2022.
+The PGA Jr. League Championship presented by National Car Rental is held on Raptor.
 And the NCAA chose the Raptor course as the host site for the NCAA Division I Men’s and Women’s Golf Championships from 2020 to 2022.
-This marks the first time in tournament history that it will be hosted at the same venue three years in a row.
+Unfortunately, the 2020 event was cancelled, but everyone is looking forward to the next two championships.